OpenMDAO/OpenMDAO-Framework/docs/getting-started/gui.rst

 .. figure:: project_page.png

 When working with the GUI, anything you do will be contained in a project.
-You can think of a project as the collection of ''stuff'' that comprises your model.
-We'll teach you about what that ''stuff'' is comprised of as you work through our docs.
+You can think of a project as a collection of information describing your model.
+That includes all of the python files you use to define your components and the details of the structure of the model itself.

-For now, let's just dive in.
-Start a new project by clicking on the ``Start new project`` link at the bottom of the page.
+You can start a new project by clicking on the ``Start new project`` link at the bottom of the page.
 You'll go to a screen where you can input some details about your project, including a name, description, and version number.
 You don't have to put anything in for description and version number, but they are there if you want to keep track of them.